-Classification with Neural Networks: Is a Neural Network the Right Choice?
+Classification with Neural Networks: Is it the Right Choice?

 There are many effective ways to automatically classify entities.
 In this article, we cover 6 common classification algorithms, of which neural networks are just one choice.
 Which algorithm is the best choice for your classification problem, and are neural networks worth the effort?

 In part 1 of this article you will learn:

 - What is classification in machine and deep learning?